erfianugrah/image-resizer-2/docs/AUTHENTICATION.md

 3. **Secret Management**: Always use Wrangler secrets for storing sensitive credentials.
 Never store them in your code or configuration files.

 4. **URL Signing Expiry**: For signed URLs, set a reasonable expiry time that balances security with usability.

+5. **AWS Credentials**: For AWS S3/GCS authentication, ensure credentials have minimal required permissions (read-only access to the specific bucket/path).

 ## Troubleshooting